Massachusetts Court Records

 MassachusettsCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MassachusettsCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-A tort case in Massachusetts is a legal claim or action against a civil wrong.
-It involves any act that harms an individual’s well being or damages their property.
+A tort case in Massachusetts is, in a general sense, a legal claim or action against a civil wrong.
+It involves any act that harms an individual’s well-being or damages their property.
 Tort cases are initiated by individuals who have suffered losses or damages due to the other party’s conduct.
 The cases are targeted at righting the wrongs that infringe on the individuals’ rights by making the offender liable for their actions.
 These cases are usually decided in the Massachusetts State Courts.

-Depending on the type of damage or injury, the case can be heard in the District Court or Superior Court.
+Depending on the type of damage or injury, the case may be heard in the District Court or Superior Court.
 For example, superior courts have jurisdiction over cases with over $50,000 in controversy, and the district courts address cases with less.
-If the damage is less than $7000, the case will be brought to the Small Claims division of the district court.
+If the damage is less than $7000, the case may be brought to the Small Claims division of the district court.

 What is Massachusetts Tort Law?

-Massachusetts tort law governs claims brought against individuals, companies, businesses, and government for civil or legal wrongs that caused harm or damage to an entity.
-The law is concerned with civil wrongs committed by one party against another and the civil duties and legal responsibilities owed by persons between each other.
+Massachusetts tort law typically governs claims brought against individuals, companies, businesses, and governments for civil or legal wrongs that caused harm or damage to an entity.
+The law is concerned with civil wrongs committed by one party against another and the civil duties and legal responsibilities owed by persons to each other.

 In addition to addressing individual civil wrongs, the state tort law addresses the civil wrongs of larger entities such as the government.
 The Massachusetts Tort Claims Act (MTCA) governs tort claims against the state government for its employees’ negligence.
 The law ensures accountability and shifts the burden of loss from the injured party to the party at fault or better suited to bear it.